efrecon/dinosaurs/README.md

 This project automates downloading and compiling older versions of various tools.
-The intent is to be able to maintain a collection of automatically compiled binaries/libraries through GitHub workflows (TBD).
+The intent is to be able to maintain a collection of automatically compiled binaries/libraries through GitHub workflows.
+This project uses workflows and matrix strategies to compile versions back in time for several architectures.
+No packages are created yet.

+## Tcl

-For the time being, you can try compiling tcl.
+You can also try manually compiling tcl.
 The implementation uses the GitHub mirror and the ability to automatically download a version of a repository at a given tag as a compressed tar file.

 To download and compile the default `8.0.5` version -- which is 25 years old, run the following from the root directory of this project.
 This requires a